How to Earn Virgin Australia Velocity Status

 Ways to earn Velocity status credits without flying

-There are also a couple of ways to supplement your Velocity status credits on the ground…
+There are also a few ways to supplement your Velocity status credits on the ground…

 Earning status credits at Coles via Flybuys